Cast your mind back to the last time you felt jealousy or envy.

 Jealousy and envy are fuelled by rumination and the inabilty to focus our attention.
 Both of these components are arguably the biggest threat to our mental health.
 Ultimately we have to decide if we want to subject ourselves to the possibility of such a painful experience or whether we want try something different?
 It doesn't change on it's own.

-The narratives that we beat ourselves up with whether they be envy or jealousy related don't help us make anything better longer term - we get stuck and lost.
-These powerful emotions are short term coping mechanisms - part of survival.
-Emotions require action and if we don't act on them they fuel longer term tension in the body - we berate ourselves, avoid others or distract ourselves through anger, guilt and even shame.
-More self-punishment.
+The narratives that we use to beat ourselves up whether they be envy or jealousy related keep us stuck in our head.
+These powerful emotions are short term coping mechanisms, part of survival mechanism.
+If we don't act on them they fuel tension in the body which longer term causes stress and keeps us from being who we are.

-There is potentially one way that we can put a positive spin on envy and jealousy.
-We can ask ourselves if our emotion is coming from a place of lack in which we want something and if we don't get that thing we feel inferior, or alternatively a place of genuine longing and desire?
+Once we are caught in the ruminating pattern it can feel impossible to stop.
+We must ask ourselves if this emotion is coming from a place of lack in which we want something and if we don't get that thing we feel inferior, or alternatively a place of genuine longing and desire?

 For example, I may feel envious of someone's job, career, money, sense of adventure, their joie de vivre or lifestyle.
 And if it's coming from a lack of self-worth, I feel envious and set up conditions whereby if I achieve these things I will feel happier.
 These conditional statements are always a bottomless pit of lies.